OhGreat/DART_python/README.md

 - `projector_id`: reference to the astra toolbox projector used to make the projections.
 (Can be created with the **project_from_2D** fucntion described above)
 - `sino_id`: reference to the astra toolbox sinogram.
 (Can also be created with the **project_from_2D** fucntion described above)

+Output:
+- returns the generated image in the form of numpy array.

 ### Segmentation
 The method `segment` can be used to segment an image, given the range of gray values: